 After the hard to make out “Continental Drift” opens the show, the crowd goes wild after an explosion leads into “Start Me Up”.
 The five-piece horn and guitar playing on “Bitch” really ramp up the intensity.
 Mick Jagger speaks some Japanese, the effort of which the crowd appreciates, and the band segues into “Sad Sad Sad,” the first of five songs off Steel Wheels, and Bobby Keys delivers a sax solo.

-The band's R&B roots shine through on their cover of "The Harlem Shuffle" and "Tumbling Dice" with the three back-up singers helping to round out the sound.
-Jagger Keith Richards picks up an acoustic guitar for the tender "Ruby Tuesday."
-Showing confidence in the material, they fire off a trio of Steel Wheels songs, even though many would consider that the bathroom/refreshment break and the arrangements on "Almost Hear You Sigh" and "Rock and A Hard Place" might understandably be too '80s-sounding for some, they are "Mixed Emotions" is a strong song.
+The band’s R&B roots shine through on their cover of Bob & Earl’s “The Harlem Shuffle” and “Tumbling Dice” with the three back-up singers helping to round out the sound.
+Keith Richards picks up an acoustic guitar for the tender “Ruby Tuesday.”
+Showing confidence in the material, they fire off a trio of Steel Wheels songs, even though many would consider that the bathroom/refreshment break.
+The arrangements on “Almost Hear You Sigh” and “Rock and A Hard Place” might understandably be too ’80s-sounding for some.
+“Mixed Emotions” is a strong song.

 The crowd cheers the cowbell announcing “Honky Tonk Woman” and soon, two inflatable women hover over the stage, although it takes a while before the cameras offer a clear view of them.
 “Midnight Rambler” is a marvelous, slow groove with piano, harmonica, and guitar coming to the forefront at different times.